 With its small pedestrian and cobbled streets, the Montorgueil district in the 2nd arrondissement has great charm.
 To walk in this district is above all to immerse yourself in the rich and old history of the Halles de Paris, a vast market which for 8 centuries fed Paris and Parisians, before leaving definitively for Rungis in 1969.
 The main artery, rue Montorgueil, brings together fruit and vegetable shops, bars, shops, and restaurants.
 At n° 38 of the street, there is “L'escargot Montorgueil”, Guitry, Proust, Dali’s favorite cuisine in the 20th century.
 Admire the ceiling at the entrance and the painting that adorned Sarah Bernhardt’s dining room!

-The 11th arrondissement of Paris where is located in the famous Bastille and Republic squares is a district with the popular atmosphere characteristic of the city of Paris.
-This is also where one can discover the trendy Canal St-Martin.
-It is one of the least touristy districts of the capital despite its major role in the history of Paris and France during the French Revolution and the many workers' revolts of the 19th century.
-Today, however, it is a lively place with many bars and restaurants around the Place de la République and on the tree-lined borders of the Saint-Martin canal.
+The 11th arrondissement of Paris is located on the right bank of Paris where the famous places of the Bastille and the Republic stand.
+Also, discover the very trendy Canal St-Martin.
+This district is not very touristic despite its major role in French history during the French Revolution and the workers' revolts of the 19th century.
+Today, it is a very lively and trendy place thanks to its many bars and restaurants around Place de la République and along the Saint-Martin canal.

 The Marais takes its name from an ancient marsh rehabilitated since the 12th century.
 This historic district is one of the most visited in the capital, namely for its treasures in architecture and the atmosphere it exudes.
 Mansions from the 17th and 18th centuries were converted into internationally renowned museums (Picasso Museum Paris, Victor Hugo's house, Carnavalet museum, etc.).
 Also, the oldest place in Paris, Place des Vosges, is a masterpiece of balance and elegance.
 In the past, this area was the Jewish quarter of Paris, and it still includes a large number of kosher restaurants, especially in the rue des Rosiers.
 Last, lots of bars, shops, and gay clubs flourish in the Marais, which makes it the most prominent and artistic gay district in France.